neatlogic/neatlogic-itom-all/README.en.md

 * neatlogic-itom-all is convenient for users to obtain all codes at one time.
 * neatlogic-parent is used to manage global pom files and manage all public third-party package references.
 * neatlogic-webroot is used to generate war packages and manage submodule references.
 The pom file can be modified as needed to load different submodules to generate the final war package.
+* neatlogic-springboot Springboot deployment mode, it allows for modifying the pom file as needed to load different sub-modules, generating the final jar package.
 * neatlogic-framework is the basic module, all submodules need to refer to neatlogic-framework, and all submodules of neatlogic-framework beans can be woven into.
 * neatlogic-tenant is the bean of the api part of the basic function, and other sub-modules are not visible.
 * neatlogic-web is the front-end code.